What the study found

 - Emissions decreased only marginally under the policy.

-- The authors suggest a uniform vehicle tax plus sales requirements for low-carbon vehicles may help support a just transition.
+- The authors suggest a uniform vehicle tax plus sales requirements for low-carbon vehicles.

 Disclosure